 “How shallow?
 I’d prefer to keep her as deep as possible.”

-“I believe the Gnat’s maximum depth was around 30 meters—according to Shakes’ estimate that was unchallenged by anything like an engineering background.”
+“I believe the Gnat’s maximum depth was around thirty meters—according to Shakes’ estimate, which was unchallenged by anything like an engineering background.”

-“Can we do it with the Prospect at 20 meters?” she asked.
+“Can we do it with the Prospect at twenty meters?” she asked.